Solar-Powered GPS Trackers vs Battery-Powered

 All electronic and IoT devices (GPS trackers included) require some form of power to operate.

-The Problem(s) with Solar-Powered GPS Tracking
+The Problem(s) with Solar-Powered GPS Trackers

-The assumption with a solar-powered GPS tracker is that the sun will be able to provide limitless energy for many years and as a result, is a more sustainable option as compared with devices that are powered by primary cell (non-rechargeable) batteries.
+The assumption with a solar GPS tracker is that the sun will be able to provide limitless energy for many years and as a result, is a more sustainable option as compared with devices that are powered by primary cell (non-rechargeable) batteries.

 LiPo’s Limited Shelf Life